- During Business Hours, 8 a.m. to 4:45 p.m., Monday-Friday: DSRSD Customer Service: (925) 828-8524

 ...to Report Illegal Hookups to Hydrants

 Connecting a hose directly to a hydrant, without an appropriate backflow prevention device, puts the public water supply at risk of contamination.
 It also is water theft.
-If you see anyone connecting a hose to a yellow fire hydrant (as in photo at right), take these steps:
+If you see anyone connecting a hose to a yellow fire hydrant (as in photo), take these steps:

 Do not confront the individual.